Last Updated: June 3, 2025 by TRUiC Team

 Step 2: Choose a Registered Agent in Delaware

 After you find the right name for your own LLC, you will need to nominate a Delaware registered agent.
-This is a necessary step in your Certificate of Formation, which is the document used to file and register your LLC with the Department of State).
+This is a requirement for all LLCs in Delaware.

 Who can be a registered agent?
 A Delaware registered agent must be a resident of the state or a corporation — such as a registered agent service, an individual (e.g., yourself, etc.), or a business attorney — that is authorized to transact business in Delaware.